6 Signs Of A 'Spoiled' Kid And How To Deal With Them

 Here are a few signs that may indicate your child is spoiled or over-pampered (3) (4).

 1.They refuse and ignore you: It is annoying when a child constantly does something opposite of what is asked of them.
-When they are asked to follow routines, they give excuses.
+When they are asked to follow routines, a disobedient child will give excuses.
 They repeatedly refuse to eat, share their belongings, or sleep on time.
 They also avoid listening to you and do what they like.

-2. They respond in an enraged way or throw tantrums: A spoiled child is often aggressive.
+2. They respond in an enraged way or throw tantrums: A spoiled child is often a sulking child.
+They may also be aggressive.
 They can create a risk for themselves and the people around them.
 They react in frustration when their needs aren’t met and refuse to listen to anything that is said.
 As they are unable to understand and process their emotions, they often show furious behavior such as screaming, crying, hitting, and biting.

 3. They develop a superiority complex: Some spoiled children tend to develop a superiority complex over others and feel that they deserve only the best.
 This behavior can aggravate if you over-appreciate them.